rubocode/frontier.nvim/doc/design/tangent.md

 I often get an uneasy feeling when the aesthetic design of the documentation leaves much to be desired.

+> Some people like what you do, some people hate what you do,
+> but most people simply don’t give a damn.
+> **Charles Bukowski**

 Perhaps the team that is developing the language lacks a well-rounded appreciation for the different aspects of life.
 Perhaps they don't appreciate the generality and universality